-This post was commissioned by Numinus and Third Wave to present a balanced view of the potential role of ketamine in managing PTSD.
-For disclosure, this article contains affiliate links.
-Third Wave receives a small percentage of the product price if you purchase through affiliate links.
-Read their ethics and affiliates policy here.
+This post was commissioned by Numinus and Third Wave to present a balanced view on the potential role of ketamine in managing PTSD.

 Post-Traumatic Stress Disorder (PTSD): The Persistence Of Trauma